 Prayer: I thank and praise you, Lord, for your precious gift of grace.
 Amen.

-This booklet teaches the meaning of Holy Communion according to the pattern of Luther's Small Catechism, and is recommended for the Fifth Grade Level.
-Each week focuses on a specific Bible story which illustrates the theme, with additional references from Scripture and Luther's Small Catechism - Children's Version.
+This booklet teaches the meaning of Holy Communion according to the pattern of Luther's Small Catechism and is recommended for the Fifth Grade Level.
+Each week focuses on a specific Bible story that illustrates the theme, with additional references from Scripture and Luther's Small Catechism - Children's Version.
 Lessons emphasize the sacramental promise of the forgiveness of sins conveyed to us in the body and blood of our Lord Jesus Christ.
 This booklet was designed to be used as a Sunday School unit, or for classes to prepare students for their First Communion.